Swift Action at Ratnagiri Hospital: Unauthorised Banners Removed to Ensure Safety and Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Unauthorised banners were removed from the hospital following a formal representation by the Hindu Rashtra Samanvay Samiti.
-This reinforces neutrality and safety as priorities in public health institutions.
+Unauthorised banners were removed from the hospital premises after a formal representation by the Hindu Rashtra Samanvay Samiti.
+The article frames the response as a lawful administrative action supporting safety, neutrality, and public trust.

-A codified signage policy, a zoning plan, an e-permission workflow, routine audits, and a takedown protocol with cost recovery for violations.
+The article recommends a codified signage policy, zoning that protects clinical and emergency areas, a single-window e-permission workflow, scheduled audits, and a clear takedown protocol with cost recovery for violations.